sysid/rs-env/README.md

 > [Hierarchical environment variable management](https://sysid.github.io/hierarchical-environment-variable-management/)

 ## Why
-Managing environment variables for different projects, stages, regsions, etc. is an anavoidable chore when working on many cloud projects.
+Managing environment variables for different projects, stages, regsions, etc. is an unavoidable chore when working on many cloud projects.

-Especially the challenge of Avoiding duplication and knowing where a particular value is coming from.
+Especially the challenge of avoiding duplication and knowing where a particular value is coming from.
-Hierarchical variable management is my approach to tame the beast.
+Hierarchical variable management seems to be a good solution for this problem.

 # Features
 - Compile a resulting set of environment variables from a linked list of `<name>.env` files.